The Battle For the Ultimate CBD Experience

 Full spectrum CBD contains all cannabinoids found in the cannabis plant.
 They even contain terpenes, which are compounds that are responsible for the taste and smell of each strain.
 The cannabinoid that’s most recognizable, THC, is also included in a full spectrum CBD oil.

-If you’re looking for the healing benefits of CBD, then full spectrum CBD oils will more than likely expose you to noticeable amounts of THC.
+If you’re looking for the most healing benefits of CBD, then full spectrum CBD oils will more than likely expose you to noticeable amounts of THC.
 THC is the cannabinoid responsible for the psychoactive effect that will give you the “high” feeling.
-Although cannabis is legal, there may be job requirements that don’t allow marijuana to be in your system.
-These are a few of the reasons why a full spectrum CBD oil might not work for you.
+Although cannabis is legal, there may be job requirements that don’t allow marijuana to be in your system, but CBD oil alone will not show up on drug tests.

 Hemp-Derived Isolate Oil